MOTIONSENSR

 Home Assistant Dashboard

-Keep your wall tablet or dashboard PC on when you're nearby.
+Keep your wall-mounted screen or dashboard PC on when you're nearby.
 Let it sleep itself when the room is empty.

 Homelab / IT